 Most tourists on vacation opt for the single entry 30-day e-visa but there are also options for longer-term multiple-entry tourist visas.

 Americans even have the option of a one-year, multiple-entry visa which is what we chose.
 Unfortunately, each entry stamp is only good for 90 days so we still have to leave Vietnam every 3 months to get stamped out and stamped back in.

-Luckily there are several tourist agencies that can assist in obtaining your initial visa, as well as extending the visa or making border runs.
-We outlined the process for obtaining your inital tourist visa in our article on Vietnam travel tips.
+Luckily several tourist agencies can assist in obtaining your initial visa, as well as extending the visa or making border runs.
+We outlined the process for obtaining your initial tourist visa in our article on Vietnam travel tips.
 And for visa renewal assistance, we recommend Jane Snvi or Viet Dream Travel.

 There’s also an under-the-table way to get a work permit where a company “sponsors” you but you don’t actually work there.
 It will cost you anywhere from $300 – $1,000 USD depending on what service you utilize.
 It’s unlikely that this method is totally legal but it appears to work for people who take that route.